Alycia Debnam-Carey: 2023–present: Saint X, The Lost Flowers of Alice Hart and Apple Cider Vinegar

 Debnam-Carey starred as Emily in the eight-part Hulu miniseries Saint X (2023), a psychological drama told through multiple timelines and perspectives, based on Alexis Schaitkin's novel of the same name.

 She also portrayed Alice Hart in The Lost Flowers of Alice Hart, co-starring with Sigourney Weaver in the seven-episode Amazon original series based on Holly Ringland's best-selling novel.
 The series was nominated for 12 AACTA Awards, including a Best Supporting Actress nomination for Debnam Carey.
 On November 7, 2023, Dior announced Debnam-Carey as their first ever Australian ambassador.

 In 2024, Debnam-Carey appeared in the independent sci-thriller film It's What's Inside, written and directed by Greg Jardin.
 She co-starred in the 2025 limited drama series Apple Cider Vinegar, created by Samantha Strauss for Netflix, based on the real-life story of health and wellness scammers.

+In July 2026, Debnam-Carey was announced as part of the lead cast of Queenstown, an eight episode Netflix original drama to be set and filmed in New Zealand.
+Set against the backdrop of Queenstown's luxury ski resort scene, the series follows a wealthy family whose members collide with the people who work for them over power, loyalty, and desire.
+She leads the series alongside Rufus Sewell, Frances O'Connor, with the ensemble later rounded out by Alex Fitzalan, Te Kohe Tuhaka, Anna Baryshnikov, Jamie Ward, BeBe Orleans, and Tatum Warren-Ngata.
+The series is directed by Glendyn Ivin and Roseanne Liang, and created by Chloe Stearns.

 She will star in the 2027 film Godzilla x Kong: Supernova.